kerski/fabric-dataops-patterns/documentation/automated-testing-example.md

 ![Copy YAML](./images/automated-testing-copy-yaml.png)

+6. Update the default workspace name for located on line X with the workspace you will typically use to conduct testing.

-6. Select the 'Save and Run' button.
+7. Select the 'Save and Run' button.

 ![Save and Run](./images/automated-testing-save-pipeline.png)

-7. You will be prompted to commit to the main branch.
+8. You will be prompted to commit to the main branch.
 Select the 'Save and Run' button.

 ![Save and Run again](./images/automated-testing-save-and-run.png)

-8. You will be redirected to the first pipeline run, and you will be asked to authorize the pipeline to access the variable group created previously.
+9. You will be redirected to the first pipeline run, and you will be asked to authorize the pipeline to access the variable group created previously.
 Select the 'View' button.

-9. A pop-up window will appear.
+10. A pop-up window will appear.
 Select the 'Permit' button.

 ![Permit](./images/automated-testing-permit.png)

-10. You will be asked to confirm.
+11. You will be asked to confirm.
 Select the 'Permit' button.

 ![Permit Again](./images/automated-testing-permit-again.png)

-11. This will kick off the automated testing.
+12. This will kick off the automated testing.

 ![Automated Job](./images/automated-testing-job-running.png)

-12. Select the "Automated Testing Job".
+13. Select the "Automated Testing Job".

 ![Select Job](./images/automated-testing-select-job.png)

-13. You will see a log of DAX Queries that end in .Tests or .Test running against their respective semantic models in your workspace.
+14. You will see a log of DAX Queries that end in .Tests or .Test running against their respective semantic models in your workspace.

 ![Log](./images/automated-testing-log.png)

-14. For any failed tests, this will be logged to the job, and the pipeline will also fail.
+15. For any failed tests, this will be logged to the job, and the pipeline will also fail.

 ![Failed Tests](./images/automated-testing-failed-tests.png)